fzamperin/senior-frontend-test/README.md

 npm run start
 ```

-In order to start the server!
+In order to start the server (The default port is 3000)!

+PS: In order to get better performance, please build and run the project as production